yZ1337/php-yt-webdownloader/README.md

 ![Screen with download button](https://github.com/oVeXz/php-yt-webdownloader/blob/main/screenshots/2.png)

 ## To Do List:

-- [ ]  Make automatic .np4 file deletion
+- [ ]  Make automatic .np4 file deletion.
-- [ ]  Make it work for .mp3
+- [ ]  Make it work for .mp3.
+- [ ]  Get the IP from the downloader and UPDATE this into the database.
+- [ ]  Get the time of when the video is downloaded and UPDATE this into the database.

 ## Developers and maintainers

 - [@oVeXz](https://github.com/oVeXz)